 Health of the Urban Poor

-Health of the Urban Poor (HUP) was a technical assistance programme implemented by a consortium of development organisations steered by PFI.
+Health of the Urban Poor (HUP) was a technical assistance programme implemented by a consortium of development organisations steered by Population Foundation of India.
 It sought to address acute health vulnerability of poor urban communities by improving the delivery and utilisation of maternal, child health and nutrition services, and promoting water supply, sanitation and hygiene services.
 The programme was supported by the US Agency for International Development (USAID) through a bilateral grant approved by the Government of India, and was originally planned to run for four years (2009-2013).
 Based on mid-term recommendations, HUP was extended up to 2015 to overlap with the launch of the National Urban Health Mission (NUHM) in 2013, and facilitate its rollout.
-Technical and implementation partners led by PFI assisted Central and eight state governments in designing and implementing this first-ever public urban health programme.
+Technical and implementation partners led by Population Foundation of India assisted Central and eight state governments in designing and implementing this first-ever public urban health programme.
 Some of the outcomes of the programme include formation of women’s groups at the community level, implementation of urban health and nutrition days (UHND), city health planning (CHP), and establishment of city coordination committees (CCC) as convergent platforms for implementing the NUHM.
 Four of the five scale-up approaches from the programme have been incorporated into the NUHM framework.

 Advocacy related to Two-Child Norm

 The two-child norm, with punitive restrictions on couples who have more than two children, was sought to be integrated within the electoral process after the 1991 Census.
 The norm was purportedly inspired by China’s one-child policy, and meant to make role models of elected representatives.
 It was proposed by the Karunakaran Committee as a pre-qualification for nomination of candidates for all elected bodies, from the Parliament down to Panchayati Raj Institutions (PRIs – village-level governance system).
 A Constitutional Amendment to this effect was even introduced in the Rajya Sabha in 1992, but the Bill could not gain a broad consensus in the Lok Sabha.
 Although the Bill did not get political traction in the national Parliament, the demand continued to be raised now and again.
 It went on to be implemented in some states for local body elections (PRIs and urban local bodies).
-In the early 2000s, when PFI was conducting its campaign on sex selective practices, it was observed that women political aspirants from socially and economically disadvantaged groups were being effectively kept out of PRI bodies by rivals with the help of the two-child norm.
-This was so because such women also had lower access to contraceptive and health services, and were therefore more likely to have more than two children.
-PFI integrated the two-child norm into its Missing Girls campaigns in states.
+In the early 2000s, when Population Foundation of India was conducting its campaign on sex selective practices, it was observed that women political aspirants from socially and economically disadvantaged groups were being effectively kept out of PRI bodies by rivals with the help of the two-child norm.
+This was so because such women also had lower access to contraceptive and health services, and were, therefore, more likely to have more than two children.
+Population Foundation of India integrated the two-child norm into its Missing Girls campaigns in states.
 Through proactive engagement with parliamentarians and state legislators, we tried to persuade states not to adopt the two-child norm as a pre-qualification for local body elections.

 Delimiting of Parliament Seats